mrballistic/bill-tracker/memory-bank/progress.md

 - GitHub Pages deployment is functioning with localStorage data persistence
 - Navigation title is centered with links flush right on desktop views
 - Analytics charts display side-by-side in desktop views
+- Design principles and rules documented for consistent UI/UX
+- ESLint configuration established with TypeScript and React plugins
+- MIT License added to the project

 ## What's Left to Build